kubernetes-sigs/descheduler/README.md

 can be configured for cpu, memory, and number of pods too in terms of percentage.

 These thresholds, `thresholds` and `targetThresholds`, could be tuned as per your cluster requirements.
-Here is an example of a policy for this strategy.
+Here is an example of a policy for this strategy:

 ```
 apiVersion: "descheduler/v1alpha1"